Naples & Ft. Myers Personal Injury Attorneys

 - Coverage- Does the at-fault party have insurance?
 If not, will the at-fault party be financially able to cover the damages?
 Does the victim have uninsured/underinsured motorist coverage

-The Law Offices of Verderamo & Nunez provide legal representation primarily in the fields of criminal law and personal injury law.
+Verderamo Law provides legal representation primarily in the fields of criminal law and personal injury law.
 While our offices are situated in Naples and Ft.
 Myers, Florida, we proudly represent clients throughout Collier and Lee Counties and their surrounding areas, including, but not limited to, Naples, Fort Myers, Bonita Springs, Estero, Cape Coral, Golden Gate, Immokalee, Lehigh, and Marco Island.
-The Law Office of Verderamo & Nunez is located at 2662 Airport Pulling Rd S Naples, FL 34112.
+Verderamo Law is located at 2662 Airport Pulling Rd S Naples, FL 34112.
 For more information, call (239) 775-1004.
 Naples personal injury attorney Naples Florida residents can contact 24 hours a day, seven days a week.

 Call (239) 208-3562 for a Free Consultation with our Naples or Fort Myers Accident Attorneys